10 Outfits Inspired by Famous Art are Sold in London

 Craft and Sustainability

-Designers behind the capsule emphasize longevity: natural fibers where possible, recycled polyester for technical pieces, and small-batch production to avoid overstock.
+The designers behind the capsule emphasize longevity, utilizing natural fibers wherever possible, recycled polyester for technical pieces, and small-batch production to minimize overstock.
 The garments are fully repairable, with spare trims and fabric offcuts included upon request.

 Where to Find Them

-Select pieces are rotating through pop-up galleries in Shoreditch, Covent Garden, and Soho, with appointments available via participating boutiques’ booking portals.
-International shipping is supported for most items, though made-to-measure options are London-only due to fitting requirements.
+Select pieces are rotating through pop-up galleries in Shoreditch, Covent Garden, and Soho, with appointments available via the booking portals of participating boutiques.
+International shipping is available for most items, although made-to-measure options are only available in London due to fitting requirements.

 How to Wear Art Without Wearing a Costume

-Let color lead.
-Choose one dominant hue from the artwork and repeat it in a bag or shoe.
+• Let color lead.
+Choose one dominant hue from the artwork and repeat it in a bag or a shoe.

 Art on the wall can move you; art in your wardrobe can move with you.
 This London capsule proves the gallery and the garment district aren’t rivals, they’re collaborators.